abhisheksett/Tiny-Chat/README.md

 ## Tiny Chat

 ##### This is a small chat application where user can register, login and chat between all users (both individually and in group).
+This application is developed using MEAN stack.

 ### How it works?